aerospike/act/README.md

 performance can still be excellent, but past the 4 to 10 hour mark (depending on the drive), performance can suffer.

-ACT is a program for testing storage device IO.
-Its primary purpose is to measure the latency of small read transactions while modeling the Aerospike server's device IO pattern as closely as practical.
+This tool test the IO patterns of Aerospike Database -- a real-time database which constantly reads from and writes to the disk.

-These IO patterns will be very similar to many databases focused on real-time performance.
-Databases of this type will constantly read and write from disk, without allowing the drive time to rest.
-This tool very easily shows latency responses under write load.
+This tool shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike server's device IO pattern as closely as practical.

 Three types of IO operations occur during a test run: